-How to beat winter colds and flu – Mookychick
+How to beat winter colds and flu with science and folklore remedies

 The easiest cold cure is avoidance

 Yip, whether it’s the cold or a hangover, avoiding what leads to the situation is the best way to save yourself.
 And ways to avoid the cold?
-Depends on who is sneezing around you; I have some buddies who sit at the back of classes to try and not be coughed and sneezed on.
-If your significant other is caught by the bug, then send them to bed.
+Depends on who is sneezing around you.
+I have uni buddies who sit at the back of classes to try and not be coughed and sneezed on.
+If your significant other is caught by the bug, send them to bed.
 Don’t join them.
 Who wants to end up sickly?

 When your nose is blocked, it’s the blood vessels in your nose that have swollen up, not the gunk in your nose.
 Actually this one is kinda well-known thanks to adverts, but I’ll tell you it anyways.